-If any member of staff is concerned about a child, he or she must inform the DSP.
-The DSP will decide whether the concerns should be raised to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
+If any member of staff is concerned about a child he or she must inform the Designated Senior Person.
+The Designated Senior Person will decide whether the concerns should be referred to Children's Services and if deemed to have met the threshold a Child Protection Contact Referral will be completed.
 If a Child Protection Contact Referral to Children's Services is made the DSP will discuss the referral with the parents, unless to do so would place the child at further risk of harm.